JvanKatwijk/swradio-8/README.md

 ---------------------------------------------------------------------

 Support for the SDRplay RSP's is rewritten (and improved).
-For the DX version, antennas A, B and C can be selected now.
+For the DX version, antennas A, B and C can be selected now, and its antenna setting is kept between invocations.

 -----------------------------------------------------------------